 Aim for no more than 10-15 slides

-Tell xxxxxx which paper you have selected so it can be sent out so that attendees have a chance to read it in advance
+The journal club administrator will ask you for your topic one week before your presentation.
+It is also helpful if you send them the paper you have selected so it can be sent out for attendees to have a chance to read it in advance

 What should the presentation involve?